DamianRavinduPeiris/gemini-cli-observability/README.md

 # Gemini CLI Observability

 ## 1) Overview
+- **Here, we configure the Gemini CLI to send metrics and logs to the OTEL Collector.
+The OTEL Collector provides two endpoints, one for metrics and one for logs, which are consumed by Prometheus and Loki to visualize data in the Grafana dashboard.**

 - **Gemini CLI → OTel Collector (OTLP)**
     - **Metrics** exposed by the Collector’s Prometheus exporter on **:9464** → **Prometheus scrapes** it → **Grafana** shows metrics.
 The Prometheus exporter’s default port is **9464**. ([OpenTelemetry](https://opentelemetry.io/docs/specs/otel/metrics/sdk_exporters/prometheus/?utm_source=chatgpt.com))